HollyStraley/week1/assistant_draft.md

 The assistant did well with understanding the subject itself and knowing what additional inputs I was looking for.

-I did need to clarify and adjust what specific format I was looking (ex.
+I did need to clarify and adjust what specific format I needed (ex.
 3 sentence paragraph).